 Grégory Claeys

-Grégory Claeys is currently on leave for public service, serving as Director of the Economics Department of France Stratégie, the think tank and policy planning institution of the French government, since November 2023.
+Grégory Claeys is a Senior Fellow at Bruegel.
+He is currently on leave for public service, as Director of the Economics Department of the ‘Haut-commissariat à la Stratégie et au Plan’ (formerly known as France Stratégie), the think tank and policy planning institution of the French government.

 Disclosure of interests